 Keeping your cooling costs down is a good goal, just don’t fall for these energy-saving myths.
 For professional help making your Southwest Illinois home more efficient, contact Ernst Heating & Cooling.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, Bethalto, Edwardsville, Collinsville, Maryville, Staunton and Troy, Illinois about energy and home comfort issues (specific to HVAC systems).
-For more information about energy savings and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about energy savings and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock